 How have gifts to United Way of Central and Northeastern Connecticut made a difference locally?

-- Over 13,000 people were connected to emergency resources such as rent/utility assistance, medical equipment, clothing or transportation assistance to better make ends meet.
+- 3,600 people were connected to emergency resources such as rent/utility assistance, medical equipment, clothing or transportation assistance.

 How can I become a United Way Leadership Investor?